TrevorAyl/tally-timer/README.md

 `ctl + o` writes to file from forst to last tally chane time and resets start time to last tally change time.

-`ctl + something` does the same but does not update the start time.
+`ctl + p` does the same but does not update the start time.

 To break press `ctl+c` like normal (will use current time as outpoint for last tally cut).